 - Treatment of Baker’s cyst: a fluid-filled, swelling behind the knee

 - Certain fractures of the bones of the knee

-A knee arthroscopy procedure can take up to over an hour, depending on how much work the surgeon needs to do inside the knee joint.
-Sterile fluid will be pumped into your joint to help produce a clearer picture and then a surgeon inserts a fibre-optic video camera, or arthroscope, through a small incision which transmits the view inside the joint to a video monitor.
+A knee arthroscopy typically requires general anesthesia.
+This means the patient is unconscious for the duration of the procedure.
+A knee arthroscopy procedure can take over an hour, depending on how much work the surgeon needs to do inside the knee joint.
+The surgeon makes small incisions in the knee area to allow him to insert small surgical instruments.
+Sterile fluid is pumped into your joint to help produce a clearer picture, then the surgeon inserts a fibre-optic video camera, or arthroscope, which transmits the view inside the joint to a video monitor.

 The surgeon will examine the knee joint and, if necessary, repair any damage or remove material that interferes with movement or causes pain in your knee.
 Afterward, the fluid is drained out and the incisions are closed with stitches or adhesive strips.
 A dressing and a bandage are then wrapped around the knee.

 The length of the recovery will depend on the severity of the injuries treated.